How can you protect your company against wire fraud?

 Wire transfers empower your business to send funds globally in real-time between financial institutions.
 However, as the use of wire transfers has grown in popularity, so has wire fraud.

 The federal crime, wire fraud, involves the use of a scheme to defraud another person or party through electronic communication.
-During 2015, a total of $220 million was lost to wire fraud in the United States.
-In 2019, the overall losses grew, surpassing $1.5 billion.1
+In 2023, overall fraud losses grew in the United States, surpassing $12.5 billion1.

 Your Partner in Financial Security - Wire Fraud Protection